Constance Stone: Death and legacy

 Stone married Reverend David Egryn Jones in 1893.
 She gave birth to her daughter, Constance Bronwen, in 1899.

 In 1902, Stone fell ill with tuberculosis and died on 29 December, aged 45.
 Her husband Rev David Egryn Jones MD, and daughter Bronwen, who also became a doctor in London, survived her.

 A lane in the Queen Victoria Village in Melbourne (known as QV), is named after Stone.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.